dssgabriel/sve-string-routines-benchmarks/README.md

 This repository benchmarks the current implementations of some AArch64 SVE string routines from [Arm's optimized-routines library](https://github.com/ARM-software/optimized-routines) against newly proposed implementations.

-This project was done as part of the EMOPASS European Project and conducted at the University of Versailles — Saint-Quentin-en-Yvelines (UVSQ) by the LI-PaRAD computer science laboratory, and in collaboration with industrial partners: SiPearl and Atos/Eviden.
+This effort was carried out as part of the [EMOPASS]() European Project and conducted at the Laboratory of Parallelism and Distributed Algorithm Networks (LI-PaRAD) of the [University of Versailles Saint-Quentin-en-Yvelines](https://www.uvsq.fr/english) (UVSQ — Paris-Saclay University), in collaboration with industrial partners: [SiPearl](https://sipearl.com/en) and [Eviden](https://eviden.com/).

-In the context of benchmarking the performance of HPC applications on Arm Neoverse V1 microarchitectures (in particular on the AWS Graviton3 and SiPearl Rhea1 processors), we were able to show that using `INCx` SVE instructions to increment the loop counter can lead to noticeable performance degradation.
-Instead, it is possible to replace `INCx` by using a combination of `CNTx` to retrieve the SVE register's width in the loop prelude, and `ADD` to increment the offset in the loop (directly in place of `INCx`).
-This change can only be used reliably in paths where the whole vector is known to be valid, i.e., no elements in the register are masked.
+In the context of benchmarking the performance of HPC applications on Arm Neoverse V1 microarchitectures (in particular on the AWS Graviton3/Graviton3E and SiPearl Rhea processors), we have shown that using `INCx` SVE instructions to increment the loop offset can lead to noticeable performance degradation.
+Instead of using `INCx`, it is possible to replace it with a combination of `CNTx` to retrieve the SVE register's width in the loop prelude, and `ADD` to increment the offset in the loop (directly in the place of `INCx`).
+This change is only used in paths where the whole vector is known to be valid, i.e., no elements in the register are masked using a predicate.
 Conveniently, this also happens to be the critical path in most scenarios.

 The benchmarks presented here show that this change _never_ causes any performance regression compared to the current implementations in the [ARM-software/optimized-routines](https://github.com/ARM-software/optimized-routines) repository.
-This optimization has been tested on AWS Graviton3 and Graviton3E instances and, depending on the routine and buffer size, leads to performance improvements up to 45%.
+This optimization has been tested on AWS Graviton3 and Graviton3E instances and, depending on the routine and buffer size, achieves performance improvements up to 45%.
 Test string sizes range from 32 KiB (half the size of the Graviton3's L1 data cache), to 256 MiB (8x the size of its L3 cache).
 Detailed results are presented in the [Results](#results) section at the end of this README.